Early Childhood Nutrition and Play Programme

 We are adding to their chances to survive, develop and thrive.
 We are giving the children on our nutrition and education programme a chance to start their Primary School education as well prepared, physically fit children.

-Zero2Five, formerly Futurelife Foundation, provides over 100 unfunded and under-resourced Early Childhood Development Centres in marginalized communities with highly nutritious, daily Futurelife meals, recycled furniture, playgrounds, mobile libraries and stationery.
-We also assist the ECD practitioners in facilitating necessary changes required in order to register with the Department of Social Development by introducing them to the Bhalisa Inkhulisa application pack by NGO Ilifa Labantwana.
-This pack contains all the information and guidance on the required documentation that ECD centres need when applying for partial care registration.
+Zero2Five provides over 420 unfunded and under-resourced Early Childhood Development Centers in marginalized communities with highly nutritious, daily meals, training programmes for teachers, playgrounds, libraries, stationery and food gardens.
+We also assist the ECD practitioners in facilitating necessary changes required in order to register with the Department of Social Development by introducing them to the compliance requirements and application process.
+Our pack contains all the information and guidance on the required documentation that ECD centers need when applying for partial care registration.
 It guides applicants through filling in forms, as well as collecting supporting documentation.
-Most of these centres are situated in KwaZulu-Natal, South Africa.
-Through our partnership with City Hope Disaster Relief, we also reach destitute children outside of South Africa.
+Most of these centers are situated in KwaZulu-Natal and the Eastern Cape, South Africa.

 • Edamini (Salem) • Hillcrest & Kwa Nyuswa • Hammarsdale • Lower Molweni • N’Tshongweni • Inchanga • Molweni • Embo •